 MBS Academic & Course Requirements

-The Tufts University School of Medicine MS in Biomedical Sciences curriculum closely follows the School of Medicine's first-year medical curriculum.
-In fact, seven of the nine core courses are identical to, or based upon, the current Tufts School of Medicine courses.
+The Tufts University School of Medicine MS in Biomedical Sciences curriculum is modeled on the School of Medicine's first-year medical curriculum.
+In fact, eights of the thirteen core courses in the program mirror a portion of the current Tufts School of Medicine courses.
 The remaining core courses are either modeled after medical courses or unique offerings designed to enhance a student's future success.

 Basic and Clinical Human Anatomy is presented from the perspective of important medical imaging modalities including CT, MR and 3-D reconstruction.
 This course not only teaches an important understanding of normal body structure but also provides clinical correlations for important conditions that affect humans.

 Basic Human Pathology incorporates the concepts of general pathology with important features of systems pathophysiology in order to present an understanding of the pathologic basis for human disease.
 Elective courses available to MS students are numerous and diverse.
-They are drawn from a variety of Tufts sources including the Sackler School of Graduate Biomedical Sciences and the Public Health and other Professional Degree programs.
+They are drawn from a variety of Tufts sources including the Sackler School of Graduate Biomedical Sciences, the Public Health programs and other Professional Degree programs.

 Examinations are typically identical to those taken by first-year medical students.
-For the most part, they will be taken at the very same intervals as given to medical students.
+For the most part, they will be taken at the same intervals as given to medical students.
 The thesis, either literature-based or laboratory-based, will be completed by the end of the first or second year.

-The MBS Program has aligned its prerequisites with those of Tufts University School of Medicine.
+The MBS Program has aligned its prerequisites with those of Tufts School of Medicine's MD Program.
 Students must have all pre-medical requirements completed with a C- or better prior to matriculation into the MBS Program.

-We encourage applicants to check the requirements at medical/dental schools they may be interested in applying to in the future, as they may differ from the Tufts School of Medicine requirements.
+We encourage applicants to check the requirements at medical/dental schools they may be interested in applying to in the future, as they may differ from the requirements at Tufts School of Medicine.

 MBS Core Curriculum